softmagnet/tp/docs/UserGuide.md

 ```

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student
   list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * An optional `nok/` field can be provided to edit the student's next-of-kin.
 All fields that come after `nok/`
   will be for the student's next-of-kin. (same rule from `add` command applies)
     * if `nok/` is provided, at least one of the optional fields belonging to NOK must be provided.
 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
     * You can remove all the student's tags by typing `t/` without
       specifying any tags after it.

 Examples (editing student information only):
 * `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
 * `edit 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.
-* `edit 3 ct/Mon 1pm to 3pm r/$50` Edits the class timing and hourly rate of the 3rd student to be `Mon 1pm to 3pm` and `$50` respectively.
 * `edit 1 n/kevin p/12345678 nok/ n/Stuart p/ 87654321` Edits the name and phone number of student 1 to become kevin and 12345678 and set his next-of-kin's name to Stuart and number of next-of-kin to be 87654321.
 * `edit 4 n/John Walker l/4 Petir Road #16-04 Singapore 657891` Edits the name and location of the 4th person to be
   `John Walker` and `4 Petir Road #16-04 Singapore 657891` respectively.

 Examples (also editing parent information):
 * `edit 2 nok/ p/98429239 ` Edits 2nd student's NOK's number to be 98429239.
 * `edit 3 ct/Mon 3-4pm nok/ p/98429239 ` Edits 3rd student's class timing to be Monday 3-4pm while also editing
   NOK's number to be 98429239.

-## Editing a class: `editclass`
+### Editing a class: `editclass`
 <hr>

 Edits an existing class in the class list in the `classes` tab.